yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 | Auto-park ask | ~24h |

-A blocked ask nobody answered for this long is auto-parked to keep the inbox clean; a late reply un-parks it for free. |
+A blocked ask nobody answered for this long is auto-parked to keep the inbox clean; a late reply un-parks it. |